header bg

 Program Educational Objectives (PEOs)

 The Program Educational Objectives for B.Sc.
-(Forensic Science) describe the expected achievements of graduates within a few years after completing the program.
+Forensic Sciences (Hons.) describe the expected achievements of graduates within a few years after completing the program.

 PEOs Description